 The primary way to access the data of AURORA datasets is the socalled file interface.

-SMB mount the interface by rightclick “My computer” and select “Map network drive…”
+SMB mount the interface by right-clicking “My computer” and select “Map network drive…”

 Type in path “\\fagit.it.ntnu.no\aurora” and select drive letter